nix-community/robotnix/docs/src/modules/flavors.md

 In normal usage, the user needs to select a robotnix "flavor" in their configuration file by setting the `flavor` option.
 Flavors may change the default settings of some other modules, which might not match the default setting shown on the [Options](options.md) reference page.
 As an example, the GrapheneOS flavor enables `apps.vanadium.enable` by default.
+For further details, consult the implementation of the flavor under (for example) `flavors/grapheneos/*`.

-Currently, the vanilla and GrapheneOS flavors are based on Android 11, while the LineageOS flavor uses either Android 10 or Android 11, depending on the device.
+Currently, the vanilla and GrapheneOS flavors are based on Android 12, while the LineageOS flavor uses either Android 10 or Android 11, depending on the device.
-If a robotnix flavor supports multiple Android versions (either older or experimental newer versions), this can be overridden by setting (for example) `androidVersion = 10`.
+If a robotnix flavor supports multiple Android versions (either older or experimental newer versions), this can be overridden by setting (for example) `androidVersion = 11`.

 ## Vanilla
 The vanilla flavor is meant to represent a (mostly) unaltered version of the AOSP code published by Google.